 TAFE NSW has articulation (credit transfer) agreements with a number of Australian universities.
 This means your previous studies at TAFE NSW may be recognised by these universities.

-In most study areas, TAFE NSW Diplomas and Advanced Diplomas help you gain entry to university and give you between one-year and two years credit towards a bachelor.
-However, unlike D2D programs these credit transfer agreements don't automatically guarantee you a place at university.
+In most study areas, TAFE NSW Diplomas and Advanced Diplomas help you gain entry to university and give you between one year and two years credit towards a bachelor.
+However, unlike TAFE NSW to University pathway programs these credit transfer agreements don't automatically guarantee you a place at the university.

 Find out more about the Articulation (credit transfer).